DevTeam/Pure.DI/Pure.DI.UsageScenarios.Tests/README_TEMPLATE.md

 ### Composition Root

 This sample demonstrates the most efficient way of getting a composition root object, free from any impact on memory consumption and performance.
-Each tag-free binding has its method to resolve a related instance as a composition root object.

 ``` CSharp
 DI.Setup("Composer")